WHAT DOES IT MEAN TO EAT HEALTHY?

-Surveys show that most people consider themselves to be healthy eaters.
+Do you know what it means to “eat healthy?”
+Surveys show that most people consider themselves to be good eaters.
 If that is accurate, then why do we have such a serious epidemic of obesity?
-The answer, of course, is that many people don’t understand what it means to “eat healthy.”
+The answer, of course, is that many people don’t understand what it means.
 People often confuse the phrases “eat healthy” and “eat proper portions.”
 It’s universally accepted that not eating too much at one time is one of the best things we can do for our health.
 What you eat, however, is just as important, and perhaps more important, than how much you eat.

 Know Your Food Groups: